dcfvg/kirbycli/readme.md

 # kirbycli
-*A command line interface for kirby ( http://getkirby.com )*
+*A small command line interface made of shell scripts for [kirbycms](http://getkirby.com)*

-- the cli can be launch on local machine on online
+_kirbycli_ can be launch on local machine or on online private server.
+It's not very clean and generic at the moment but it may help you to write your own scripts.

-## dev
-### install and configure kirby
+( )

+# features

-- kirby
+- install kirby
-- kirby panel
+- install panel
-- kirby extension
+- install fields, plugins and templates
+- clone few libraries (jquery, bootstrap)
-- admin account
+- create admin account

+- create apache vhost
-  - git repos
+- create git bare repos to push online

-## content management
+- create Dropbox share folder

-### bulk operation
+### misc
 - publish any folder recursively
-- bulk folder type (template/blueprint) update

-### refresh content
-## File conversion
-*auto web-readable version and thumbnails*

-- image (tiff, psd, raw)
-- video (jpg every 10 sec.)
-	- pdf + multipage
-	- text file (.ttf, .doc, .md)
-- autofill file description with exit metadata

-## convert and send to web service
-*original media replaced by .webservice file*

-- vimeo
-- souncloud
-- images processing based on exif data (Doxie)

-# Dependencies
-- git					( code versionning		 )
-- imagemagick	( image processing 	 )
-- detox				( filename sanitizer )